Our Complete Guide to Christchurch

 If Christchurch or the Antarctic Centre are your final destination, do note you cannot sleep at the airport.
 There are however numerous hotels close by and there is a free shuttle service to many that are less than a 5-minute drive or a short walk from the airport.

 Contemporary Art: There is a proud tradition of supporting the arts in Christchurch.
-Some of New Zealand’s best contemporary artists are on show at the world-class gallery CoCa, open Tuesday to Sunday.
+Some of New Zealand’s best contemporary artists are on show at the world-class gallery CoCa.

-Botanic Gardens: A more organic option to seek out colour, the 21ha botanic gardens allow you to immerse yourself in the peace and splendour of curated colour.
+Botanic Gardens: A more organic option to seek out colour, the 21-ha botanic gardens allow you to immerse yourself in the peace and splendour of curated colour.
+You can experience the gardens on foot or on a guided 40-minute tour.

-Memorial: To understand more how the earthquakes shaped Christchurch, the Oi Manawa memorial hosts 185 white chairs to remember those who lost their lives, and you’re encouraged to dip your hands in the water and touch a giant piece of precious ponamu (local greenstone) set in the white marble wall.
+Memorial: To gain a deeper understanding of how the earthquakes shaped Christchurch, visit the Oi Manawa Memorial.
+It reflects on those who were affected and those who lost their lives in the 2010-2011 earthquakes.
+You’re encouraged to dip your hands in the water and touch a giant piece of precious pounamu (local greenstone) set on the white marble wall.

-Sumner: A vibrant seaside town with a surf vibe, bespoke cinema and safe beaches around 25 minutes from the city centre.
+Sumner: A vibrant seaside town with a surf vibe, friendly cafes and safe beaches around 25 minutes from the city centre.
 An easy activity is walking the short, accessible promenade (about 25 minutes).
 The playground by the beach is a wonderful place for children to play while enjoying the great ice cream on offer.

 Lyttleton (Pictured): The unofficial artist’s quarter, an easy 20-minute drive from the centre.
 Previously a port town it was essentially a collection of 10 pubs catering for the nautical trade.
 Now the big pubs are gone and artists and musicians like Marlon Williams, choose to call it home.
 It’s a wonderful place to eat, and shop and if you’re looking to soak up the sun, a quick ferry across to Diamond Harbour (named after the way the sun glints across the water) is the perfect place for a picnic.

-Little River: Like Lyttleton, is on the edge of the Banks Peninsular by Lake Forsyth, and is another wonderful stop with a well-established arts community and unique handmade goods.
-A 30-minute drive, you can also cycle there along the old railway line and be collected at the end, so make sure to book a bike rack with your rental as you travel.
+Little River: Like Lyttleton, is on the edge of the Banks Peninsular by Lake Forsyth and is another wonderful stop with a well-established arts community and unique handmade goods.
+A 50-minute drive, you can also cycle there along the old railway line and be collected at the end, so make sure to book a bike rack with your rental as you travel.

-For music with your food and drinks, Vesuvio offers Jazz, while Pomeroy’s Pub offers more local rock and comedy options.
+For music with your food and drinks, Vesuvio offers Jazz while The Church Pub offers more local artists, bands, and quiz nights!

-Other great eating options with a good atmosphere and a little edge are places like Alfred, Amazonita and Evil Genius.
+Other great eating options with a good atmosphere and a little edge are places like Amazonita, Bar Franco and King of Snake.

-When the centre was shut down for an extended number of years, the suburbs developed their own centralised vibe and hubs popped up boasting everything from restaurants, second-hand shops, yoga studios, and breweries to small boutique retail offerings.
+When the centre was shut down for an extended number of years, the suburbs developed their centralised vibe and hubs popped up boasting everything from restaurants, second-hand shops, yoga studios and breweries to small boutique retail offerings.

 With so many outdoor areas to explore, the city is a great place to travel for younger visitors, and those young at heart.